 Expect to Pay: At least HKD 750++ per person

-To help you locate these 19 eateries, I’ve pinned them all on the map below.
+To help you locate these nineteen restaurants in Hong Kong, I’ve pinned them all on the map below.
 Most are clustered in popular tourist areas like Tsim Sha Tsui, Mong Kok, and Wan Chai districts.

-Like I said, there’s so much good food to be had in Hong Kong, especially for a relatively small city.
+Like I said, there are so many good restaurants in Hong Kong, especially for a relatively small city.
 It can be confusing to decide where to go but I hope this list of nineteen gives you some ideas.

 Be sure to check out our friend Max’s videos on where to eat in Hong Kong as well.
 He’s a YouTuber who lived in Tsim Sha Tsui for some time.
 He’s as food-obsessed as we are so you’ll find plenty of great local food recommendations on his channel.

-Thanks for reading and have a great time traveleating your way through Hong Kong!
+Thanks for reading and have a delicious time eating your way through Hong Kong!

 This post contains affiliate links, meaning we’ll earn a small commission if you make a purchase or booking at no extra cost to you.
 We really appreciate your support as it helps us keep this website going.
 Thank you!